 - Manufacturing defects: These flaws are a result of the manufacturing process.
 Manufacturing defects typically affect just a few of the company’s products.
 For example, a food processing plant that fails to properly clean or maintain its equipment can be held liable for contaminating a product – such as ice cream, juice, or produce – with deadly bacteria.

-- Failure-to-warn defects: Manufacturers and sellers can also be held liable when they fail to warn buyers, or consumers that their products can be inherently dangerous.
-These failure-to-warn of defects can cause a product to be unreasonably dangerous.
+- Failure-to-warn defects: Manufacturers and sellers can also be held liable when they fail to warn buyers or consumers that their products can be inherently dangerous.
+This failure-to-warn of defects can cause a product to be unreasonably dangerous.
 Consumers are used to seeing product warnings on nearly everything they buy.
 Vehicles, recreational equipment, baby products, toys, pharmaceuticals, and other consumer products pose dangers that can lead to serious injury or death.
 (See alsofraud).

 Product liability lawsuit cases are complicated and expensive endeavors.
 Burg Simpson’s Colorado commercial litigation lawyers collectively have handled hundreds of product liability cases, both on the plaintiff side and the defense side.
 If you have been injured by a defective product, don’t hesitate to reach out to Burg Simpson today at 303-792-5595.